New Circuits

 Need to Know Information About the Inca Trail

 Permits: Every single person who hikes the Inca Trail must have a permit to do so.
-As permits are limited, it is strongly recommended to book in advance – particularly during the high season.
+As permits are limited, it is strongly recommended to book in advance.
+This particularly during the high season.

-Getting a Permit: As the Inca Trail is so heavily regulated, it is only possible to get a permit through a licensed tour operator.
-It is not possible for trekkers to get their own permit, and it is not possible to hike the route without a licensed guide.
+Getting a Permit: As the Inca Trail is so heavily regulated.
+It is only possible to get a permit through a licensed tour operator.
+Not possible for trekkers to get their own permit.
+It is not possible to hike the route without a licensed guide.

 High Season: High season for the Inca Trail runs May through to September, with June and July the busiest of all.
 It’s recommended to book 5-6 months in advance to secure your permit.

-Low Season: November to March is the low season, so it’s possible to book your ticket with little less time at your back.
+Low Season: November to March is the low season, so it’s possible to book your ticket only 3 months in advance .
 The weather can be a little less agreeable in this time period though, so be sure to pack a raincoat.

 Closure: The Inca Trail is closed in February for annual maintenance.
-It is also the peak of the rainy season, which increases the risk of landslides and can affect the integrity of the trail itself.
+It is also the peak of the rainy season.
+This increases the risk of landslides and can affect the integrity of the trail itself.
 No permits are issued for this month.

 Short Inca Trail: The short Inca Trail doesn’t require quite as much advanced booking as the longer route, but it’s still a good idea to secure your place a few months in advance.

 Alternative Dates: When making your enquiry, try to have at least two alternative dates ready.
-We always endeavor to secure your first choice, but as we have mentioned, the permits often end up selling out.
+We always endeavor to secure your first choice.
+As mentioned, the permits often end up selling out.
 Providing us with alternative dates will speed up the booking process if your initial date is not available.

 What if the Inca Trail is Sold Out?

 These treks can be far less crowded than the Inca Trail, but not always.
-The Salkantay Trek, the most popular alternative to the Inca Trail, has no limit to the number of people who can trek per day so can be even busier than the Inca Trail.
+The Salkantay Trek, the most popular alternative to the Inca Trail.
+This trail has no limit to the number of people who can trek per day so can be even busier than the Inca Trail.

 That’s why at 69 Explorer we use slightly different routes to the majority of other companies.
-This guarantees that you have the same incredible views as other trekkers, without hundreds of other people trying to grab the same snaps as you.
+This guarantees that you have the same incredible views as other trekkers.
+Meaning you will trek without hundreds of other people trying to grab the same snaps as you.

-We also offer fan favorites like the Lares Trek, which explores the Lares Valley and passes through remote villages where you have the chance to interact with locals.
-Or if you’re looking for something a bit more off the beaten path, we have a few things for truly adventurous spirits, one of which is Choquequirao to Machu Picchu.
+We also offer fan favorites like the Lares Trek, which explores the Lares Valley.
+Pass through remote villages where you have the chance to interact with locals.
+Or if you’re looking for something a bit more off the beaten path, we have a few things for truly adventurous spirits.
+One of which is Choquequirao to Machu Picchu.

-Choquequirao is a set of ruins similar to Machu Picchu, but bigger, better preserved, more remote, and garnering less visits in a year than Machu Picchu gets in a day.
+Choquequirao is a set of ruins similar to Machu Picchu, but bigger, better preserved and more remote.
+This trek garners less visits in a year than Machu Picchu gets in a day.
 The lack of visitors is because it is only accessible through a 4 day trek (2 days there, 2 days back).
 To get to Machu Picchu from Choquequirao you must traverse deep into the mountains for multiple days.

-The Choquequirao to Machu Picchu Trek probably has about the same number of people traveling it in a year that Choquequirao gets in a month.
+The Choquequirao to Machu Picchu Trek probably has about the same number of people traveling it in a year that Machu PIcchu gets in a month.
 So, if you want something truly off the beaten track, this is the trek for you.

-If the Choquequirao trek sounds up your street but the 7 days of trekking through the wilderness is too intense for you (understandable) then consider the Huchuy Qosqo to Machu Picchu trek.
-While these ruins are a little less impressive, the walk is beautiful and while you feel a sense of remoteness, you’re never really too far from the nearest village.
+If the Choquequirao trek sounds like you but the 7 days of trekking through the wilderness is too intense for you (understandable) then consider the Huchuy Qosqo to Machu Picchu trek.
+While these ruins are a little less impressive, the walk is beautiful.
+Feel a sense of remoteness, but you’re never really too far from the nearest village.

 Oh, and it’s just three days- so much more palatable for those who are worried about distance.